Converting a decimal time value to minutes and hours is easily done in Excel. That is, if the time value is less than 24 hours.

-The following formulas can be used as a … Read the rest
+The following formulas… Read the rest

 It’s not uncommon for database programs to export data in a text format.
 I downloaded some data from a web browser, and ended up with Dates that Excel didn’t recognize as Dates, but rather a Text string.

 In a previous post I used the Text to Columns feature to extract and convert the Month and Day into a Date Format.
 Excel used the computer’s System Date to supply the Year.
 Since all the data happened to be for 2010 there was no problem.

 Had there been data from any year other than 2010, … Read the rest